Español

 The treatment plan that’s best for you will depend on:

 Surgery is the main type of treatment for most skin cancers.
-There are different kinds of surgery.
-The type that’s best for you depends on the kind of skin cancer, how big it is, and where it is.
+Most basal and squamous cell skin cancers can be removed quickly and easily with a simple surgery done in the doctor’s office using medicine to numb the skin (local anesthetic).
+There are different types of surgery to remove skin cancer.
+The type that’s best for you depends on the type of skin cancer you have, how big it is, and where it is.
 Ask your doctor what kind of surgery you will have and what to expect.

 Any type of surgery can have risks and side effects.
+Skin cancer surgery can also often leave a scar where the cancer was removed.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat skin cancer should be able to help you with any problems that come up.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
-The kind of radiation used to treat skin cancer only go into the skin.
+The kinds of radiation used to treat skin cancer only go into the skin.
 This limits damage to other parts of the body.

 Radiation can also be used to treat skin cancer that has spread to other parts of the body.

-If your doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the type of radiation that’s used.
+If your doctor suggests radiation treatment, ask about what side effects might happen.
 The most common side effects of radiation are:

-Most side effects get better after treatment ends.
-Some might last longer.
+Most side effects get better after treatment ends, but some might last longer.
 Talk to your cancer care team about what you can expect.

 If you’re getting one of these treatments, talk to your doctor about how it works and what you can expect.
 Make sure you know what the treatment will be like and how your skin will feel and look after it.